frc1678/server-2018/README.md

  	 + If there are conflicts, fix them locally on your branch, push them, and then squash and merge.

-## Helpful Tips and Big error solutions
+## Helpful Tips and Error solutions

 ### Other remotes